-The City of Franklin is proposing amendments to the City's municipal code to meet the intent and purpose of the municipal code through amendments which include new regulations for signs not previously contemplated in the code, the consolidation of similar sign regulations, and general revisions which aim to increase the accessibility of the sign regulation for both staff and the public.
+Section 1111.08 Signs.
+The City is requesting that the Planning Commission approve a motion to initiate a text amendment to the City's Unified Development Ordinance (UDO) under Section 1115.04 of the Unified meet the intent and purpose of the municipal code through amendments which include new regulations for signs not previously contemplated in the code, the consolidation of similar sign regulations, and general revisions which aim to increase the accessibility of the sign regulation for both staff and the public.